-If the sensor settings are influenced by temperature, the scale option will be available in the tab bar.
+The scale option will also be available in the tab bar.
 To change the temperature unit of measurement from Fahrenheit to Celsius or vice versa, select the Scale tab.
+See Figure 15.

 Choose the text box to trigger a pop-up window allowing you to change the scale.
-Select the scale you prefer and push "Set."
+Select the scale you prefer and push Set.

-Press the "Save" button to complete your adjustment.
+Press the Save button to complete your adjustment.